-The reforms have yet to be implemented; the Government has said that it will publish a Green Paper on the reform of social care funding, although no date has been given for its publication.
+The reforms have yet to be implemented; the Government has said that it will publish a Green Paper for consultation on social care by the summer 2018 parliamentary recess (the date of which has yet to be announced).

-Unlike health care which is free at the point of use, adult social care – such as care home places or help at home (domiciliary care) is means-tested.
-Only those recipients of social care who have capital of less than £23,250 (which may include the value of their home for those in a care home) are currently eligible for funding support from their local authority; those that do qualify are expected to contribute their income towards the cost.
+Unlike health care which is free at the point of use, adult social care – such as care home places or help at home (domiciliary care) – is means-tested.
+Only those recipients of social care who have capital of less than £23,250 (which may include the value of their home for those residing in a care home) are currently eligible for funding support from their local authority; those that qualify have to contribute their income towards the cost.

 This paper sets out the proposals, comparing them to the current position and exploring their possible implications.